 Is the trailer wheelchair accessible?
 Sorry, our shower trailer is not equipped for wheelchair accessibility.
 However, we do have a shower chair available for use by those who would find that beneficial.

 How is the Refresh Showers program funded?
-Refresh Mobile Shower Ministry receives funding from private individuals, other churches and businesses.
-To donate feel free to contact Henry at 604 557-3440 or go to our website:
+Refresh Mobile Shower Ministry is funded through obtaining ‘Host Sites’, from private individuals, churches and businesses.
+To donate feel free to contact Henry at 604 557-3440 or go to our website: refreshmobileshowerministry.ca

 How can this program be used to share the ‘Good News’?
 Through building relationships and providing resources.
 “Do unto others as you would have them do to you” is our principle.

 Refresh Mobile Shower Ministry staff

 – Use latex gloves when handling dirty towels

 -.
 Clean Towels are supplied by Canadian Linen.